pingidentity/pingidentity-devops-getting-started/docs/deployPFMultiRegionAWS.md

            cloudWatch: true
    ```

-   > We recommend you select a VPC with a private IP.
+   > For production purposes, select a VPC with a private IP.

    > The `ssh` entry is optional, allowing you to SSH in to your cluster.